rxdu/libgraph/README.md

 ## 2. Build the demo & pack the library

 A ".deb" installation package can be generated if you want to install the library to your system.
 Relevant CMake configuration files will also be installed so that you can easily use "find_package()" command to find and use the library in your project.
+Note that the library is exported as "rxdu::graph" to avoid naming conflicts with other libraries.

 ```
 $ git clone --recursive https://github.com/rxdu/libgraph.git